m-almas/LoadDistributor/README.md

 * ``` ./manager ```
 * enter the number of active cameras
 * then on separate terminal window run ``` ./gpumanager ```
+* the outputs are generated in cameralogs.txt and gpulogs.txt

 ## The main parts:
 1) cameraHandler.c